nvms/wingman/README.md

 # wingman

-A Visual Studio Code extension with ChatGPT (3.5 and 4) or LLaMa integration with _**highly extensible and COMPLETELY CUSTOMIZABLE PROMPTING**_ templates.
+A Visual Studio Code extension with ChatGPT (3.5 and 4), LLaMa or Claude integration with _**highly extensible and COMPLETELY CUSTOMIZABLE PROMPTING**_ templates.
 No magic.
 No shenanigans.
 These are your prompts, with a few built-in defaults to get you started.

 To use a local LLaMa model for completely offline generation, set `wingman.openai.apiBaseUrl` to your local API URL and `wingman.openai.model` to your desired model.
 This works best with something like [https://github.com/go-skynet/LocalAI](LocalAI).
 Whatever API you choose to use just has to implement the same REST interface as the OpenAI API - _this is exactly what LocalAI does_.